drshyamsundaram/depa-world/internal/definitions/depa_definitions.md

 **Example:**
 Rajni is the Data Subject for data collected from her device.
 If her child used the device, Rajni, as guardian, is also considered a Data Subject.

+**Notes:**
+- Data Principal is synonmous to data subject.

+- Delegatee:
+  The person appointed by the Data Principal to take actions.
+A delegatee can delegate this to another delegatee if Data Principal allows.

+- Guardian:
+  The person who is appointed by the Data Principal or by legal means to take actions on Data Principal's behalf.

+- Nominee:
+  The person who takes over the account of the Data Principal post his death.

 ---

 ### 1.1.7 Data Provider (DP)